-III- Data and Methodology
+3. Data and Methodology

-In this study, the relationship between government expenditure and economic growth will be investigated for the case of 36 countries divided into two groups: MENA countries and other developing-countries (15 MENA countries and 21 developing countries; see Appendix A for the list of countries) over the period from 1988 to 2016.
-The data used in this study come from World Development Indicators (WDI) database.
-Further, based on the most recent growth literature which showed that there is a non-linear relationship between economic growth and government expenditure (Chen et al. (2016), Hok et al. (2014), Altunc and Aydm (2013), Chobanov and Mladenova (2009), Chiou-Wei et al. (2010), Gunalp and Dincer (2010) and Chen and Lee (2005)), we will test in this study this relationship.
-We will show that there is a nonmonotonic relation in which there exists a tipping level for government expenditure beyond which the economic growth falls significantly.
-For this, we perform a dynamic panel threshold approach that attempts to investigate this non-linear effect.
-As we already shown in previous part of this study, there is only a small number of papers conducted on threshold panel data models.
+The aim of this section is to estimate the optimal government size as well as its effect on growth for the case of 36 countries divided into two groups: MENA countries and other developing-countries (15 MENA countries and 21 developing countries)3 over the period from 1988 to 2016.
+The data used in this study have been collected from World Development Indicators (WDI) database.
+To carry out this analysis, a model which fits into a theoretical framework of works treating this relationship such as Chen et al. (2016), Hok et al. (2014), Altunc and Aydm (2013), Chobanov and Mladenova (2009), Chiou-Wei et al. (2010), Gunalp and Dincer (2010) and Chen and Lee (2005) is already applied.
+We will investigate the nature of the relation between public spending and growth and we test the existence of a tipping level for government expenditure beyond which the economic growth falls significantly.
+For this, a dynamic panel threshold approach is used in order to investigate this non-linear effect.
+As shown in previous part of this study, only a small number of papers which have been conducted on threshold panel data models.
 Hansen (1999) developed an approach to testing the statistical significance of threshold effects in the case of static panels with fixed effects and homogeneous slopes.
-Furthermore, a more recent dynamic panel threshold approach developed by Kremer et al. (2013) utilize cross sectional model and panel settings to Caner and Hansen (2004)'s instrumental variable.
-Kremer et al. (2013) made their work applicable to the dynamic panel models by offering forward orthogonal transformation to deal with the country specific fixed effects.
-Seo and Shin (2014) developed a new dynamic panel threshold but continue to assume slope homogeneity and use instruments to deal with endogeneity once the fixed effects are eliminated by first differencing.
-In this study, we argue a dynamic panel model recently developed by Chudik, et al. (2017).
+Furthermore, in a recent dynamic panel threshold approach Kremer et al. (2013) use a cross sectional model and panel settings to Caner and Hansen (2004)'s instrumental variable.
+The authors made their work applicable to the dynamic panel models by offering forward orthogonal transformation to deal with the country specific fixed effects.
+Seo and Shin (2014) have built a new dynamic panel threshold but continue to assume slope homogeneity and use instruments to deal with endogeneity once the fixed effects are eliminated by first differencing.
+In this study, we estimate a dynamic panel model recently developed by Chudik, et al. (2017).
 This model takes into account dynamics, cross-country heterogeneity, cross-sectional dependence and feedback effects between government expenditure and growth.
-Furthermore, in this paper we examine the long-term effects of government expenditure build-up on economic growth using ARDL and DL specifications discussed in Chudik et al. (2015), as well as their cross-sectionally augmented versions.
-We start our econometric analysis with the following "reduced form" panel threshold-ARDL specification for growth Δy{it}
+Furthermore, we examine in this section the long-term effects of government expenditure build-up on economic growth using ARDL and DL specifications discussed in Chudik et al. (2015) as well as their cross-sectionally augmented versions.
+Indeed, we start our econometric analysis with the following "reduced form" panel threshold-ARDL specification for growth $\Delta y{it}$